Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 • Plants in general help your brain to slow itself down, even without the strong scents.

 • Some plants improve the air quality by removing allergens in the air.
 They attack mold, dust, and volatile organic compounds in the air.
-Try the Boston fern, English ivy, spider plant, Chinese evergreen, and bamboo palm.
+Try the Boston fern, English ivy, spider plant, Chinese evergreen, or bamboo palm.
 The peace lily is known to remove 78% of mold in the air.
 The snake plant is one of the most effective at removing everyday kinds of indoor pollution.

 Health Vibes - Indoor plants are a healing Hack in home spaces